Redth/PushSharp/README.md

 ```

-## How to Migrate from PushSharp 2.x to 3.x
+## How to Migrate from PushSharp 2.x to 3.x and higher

-Please see this Wiki page for more information: https://github.com/Redth/PushSharp/wiki/Migrating-from-PushSharp-2.x-to-3.x
+Please see this Wiki page for more information: https://github.com/Redth/PushSharp/wiki/Migrating-from-PushSharp-2.x-to-3.x-

 ## Roadmap